MMV-Lab/im2im-paper/manuscript.md

 *2D Labelfree:* We started with a simple problem using 2D images from the HeLa “Kyoto” cells dataset [@doi:10.5281/zenodo.6139958].
 For all images, we took the brightfield channel and the mCherry-H2B channel out of the multi-channel timelapse movies.
 2D images were acquired at 20x with 0.8 N.A. and then downscaled by 4 (pixel size: 0.299 nm x 0.299 nm).
 Example predictions can be found in Figure {@fig:labelfree_comparison}-A. We compared a basic UNet model [@doi:10.1007/978-3-319-24574-4_28] and a 2D version of the fnet model in [@doi:10.1038/s41592-018-0111-2].
 The fnet model achieved slightly more accurate predictions than the basic UNet, as seen in Figure {@fig:labelfree_comparison}-A.

-*3D Labelfree:* We tested with 3D images from the hiPS single cell image dataset [@doi:10.1038/s41586-022-05563-7].
+*3D Labelfree:* We tested with 3D images from the hiPSC single cell image dataset [@doi:10.1038/s41586-022-05563-7].
 Specifically, we extracted the brightfield channel and the structure channel from the full field-of-view (FOV) multi-channel images, from the HIST1H2BJ, FBL, NPM1, LMNB1 cell lines, so as to predict from one brightfield image various nuclear structures, histones, nucleoli (dense fibrillar component via fibrillarin), nucleoli (granular component via nucleophosmin), and nuclear envelope, respectively.
 Images were acquired at 100x with 1.25 NA (voxel size: 0.108 micron x 0.108 micron x 0.29 micron).

 ![A. Example of 2D labelfree results.
 B. Overview of various 3D labelfree results obtained by different training strategies. p/c/s refers to percentile normalization, center normalization, and standard normalization, respectively (see main text for details).
 (The contrast of grayscale images was adjusted using ImageJ's autoscale.)](images/labelfree_comparison_justin.png){#fig:labelfree_comparison width="76%" height="90%"}